cryptoinhero/zurbank/src/zurbank/doc/release-notes/omnicore-0.3.1-release-notes.md

 Creates and sends a funded simple send transaction.

-All bitcoins from the sender are consumed and if there are bitcoins missing, they are taken from the specified fee source.
+All zurcoins from the sender are consumed and if there are zurcoins missing, they are taken from the specified fee source.
 Change is sent to the fee source!

 **Arguments:**